-According to the United Nations, the total death toll of the conflict in certain parts of the Donetsk and Luhansk regions and illegally occupied Crimea from 14 April 2014 to 15 May 2017 is at least 10,090 persons, with a further 23,966 persons being injured.
-The number of internally displaced persons from the Donetsk and Luhansk regions was estimated to have reached 1.2 million people by the end of 2016.
-An estimated 2.9 million people who still live in certain parts of the Donetsk and Luhansk regions continue to experience difficulties in accessing medical care, property, social services and compensation mechanics for damaged or stolen assets.
+According to the United Nations, the total death toll of the conflict in temporary occupied territories of Donetsk and Luhansk regions and illegally occupied Crimea from 14 April 2014 to 15 November 2017 is at least 10,303 persons, with a further 24,778 persons being injured.
+The number of internally displaced persons from the Donetsk and Luhansk regions was estimated to have reached approximately 1.4 million people by the end of 2017.
+An estimated 2.9 million people who still live in temporary occupied territories of Donetsk and Luhansk regions continue to experience difficulties in accessing medical care, property, social services and compensation mechanics for damaged or stolen assets.

-Minsk Arrangements
+Minsk Agreements

 On 5 September 2014, in Minsk, former Ukrainian president Leonid Kuchma, together with representatives of Russia and the OSCE, signed the Minsk Protocol and on 19 September 2014, Leonid Kuchma signed the Minsk Memorandum.
-These documents (together, the "Minsk Arrangements") concern the implementation of the Peace Plan of the President of Ukraine, Petro Poroshenko, and initiatives of the President of the Russian Federation, Vladimir Putin.
+These documents (together, the "Minsk Agreements") concern the implementation of the Peace Plan of the President of Ukraine, Petro Poroshenko, and initiatives of the President of the Russian Federation, Vladimir Putin.

-On 5 September 2014, leaders from the self-proclaimed Donetsk and Luhansk "republics" stated that the peace plan co-ordination and ceasefire did not change their policy of seeking independence from Ukraine.
+On 5 September 2014, leaders from the self-proclaimed Donetsk and Luhansk regions stated that the peace plan co-ordination and ceasefire did not change their policy of seeking independence from Ukraine.

-At the start of January 2015, the Russia-backed illegal armed formations began a new offensive operation in Ukrainian-controlled areas, capturing the symbolically important Donetsk International Airport and attempting to take control of Debaltseve City, a strategic transport hub that would have linked the two areas of

-Donbas.
-This resulted in the complete collapse of the Minsk Arrangements.
+At the start of January 2015, the Russia-backed illegal armed formations began a new offensive operation in Ukrainian-controlled areas, capturing the symbolically important Donetsk International Airport and attempting to take control of Debaltseve City, a strategic transport hub that would have linked the two areas of Donbas.
+This resulted in the complete collapse of the Minsk Agreements.
 On 7 February 2015, the French president François Hollande and German chancellor Angela Merkel put forth a new peace plan, drawn up after talks with President Poroshenko and Russian President Vladimir Putin.

-On 12 February 2015, the Trilateral Contact Group negotiated steps to enforce the Minsk Arrangements.
-The Arrangements came into effect on 15 February 2015.
-Though fighting generally subsided after this, and Russia-backed illegal armed formations began to withdraw artillery from the front lines as specified by the Minsk Arrangements, with Ukraine following suit, skirmishes and shelling continued in certain parts of the Donetsk and Luhansk regions.
+On 12 February 2015, the Trilateral Contact Group negotiated steps to enforce the Minsk Agreements.
+The Minsk Package of Measures came into effect on 15 February 2015.
+Though fighting generally subsided after this, and Russia-backed illegal armed formations began to withdraw artillery from the front lines as specified by the Minsk Agreements, with Ukraine following suit, skirmishes and shelling continued in certain parts of the Donetsk and Luhansk regions.